celo-org/celo-l2-node-docker-compose/README.md

 CHALLENGER__PRIVATE_KEY="0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef" # modify to your key with challenger permissions
 ```

-If you want to actively challenge proposals, it is required that the `CHALLENGER__PRIVATE_KEY` corresponds to an address that has challenger permissions on the network’s dispute-game access-manager contract and is funded with at least the required challenge bond.
+If you want to actively challenge proposals, it is required that the `CHALLENGER__PRIVATE_KEY` corresponds to an address that has challenger permissions on the network’s dispute game AccessManager contract and is funded with at least the required challenge bond.
 It is recommended that this address be funded with a multiple of the challenge bond amount.

 ### Monitor challenger logs: